Engee documentation

 );

-Note that since we are modelling a monostatic radar, the receiver cannot be switched on until the transmitter is switched off.
-Therefore, we set the EnableInputPort property to true so that the synchronisation signal can be sent from the transmitter to the receiver.
+Please note that since we are simulating a monostatic radar, the receiver cannot be turned on until the transmitter is turned off.
+Therefore, we set the flag EnableInputPort=true so that the synchronization signal can be transmitted from the transmitter to the receiver.

-The most important transmitter parameter is the peak power.
+The most important parameter of the transmitter is the peak power.
 The required peak power is related to many factors, including the maximum single-digit range, the required SNR in the receiver, and the pulse width.
-Among these factors, the required SNR in the receiver is determined by the design objective Pd and Pfa and the detection scheme implemented in the receiver.
+Among these factors, the required SNR in the receiver is determined by the design purpose of the Pd and Pfa, as well as the detection scheme implemented in the receiver.

-The relationship between Pd, Pfa and SNR can be best represented by the receiver operating characteristic (ROC) curve.
-We can plot the curve, where Pd is a function of Pfa for different SNRs, using the following command:
+The relationship between Pd, Pfa, and SNR can best be represented by a receiver operational performance curve (ROC).
+We can construct a curve where Pd is a function of Pfa for various SNRs using the following command:

 In [ ]: